Thunderbolts (comics): H.A.M.M.E.R.'s Thunderbolts

 One of their first missions is an attempt to kill Deadpool after he tries to blackmail Osborn for Norman's theft of Skrull data.
 After Deadpool and Taskmaster thwart the hit, the Thunderbolts then travel to Madripoor to recruit Mister X as a team member.
-Osborn then adds a new incarnation of Scourge, who Norman seems to know.
+Osborn then adds a new incarnation of Scourge, whom Norman seems to know.
 Songbird eventually returns, and he has his team try to kill her.
 Yelena abandons the team after Scourge takes over, and reveals to Songbird that she is, in fact, the original Natasha Romanoff working for Nick Fury.
 The two escape, only to end up leading Osborn to Nick Fury.
 Osborn orders the Thunderbolts to kill Black Widow and Songbird, and shoots Fury himself; however, "Fury" is revealed to be a Life Model Decoy.
 After Black Widow and Songbird escape, Scourge is revealed to be the former Super-Soldier Nuke.

-Norman Osborn later places Grizzly on the Thunderbolts team at the time they fight the Agents of Atlas.
-The fight between the Thunderbolts and the Agents of Atlas rages on as the deadly chemicals causes both teams to retreat.
-During the battle Scourge is brainwashed into shooting when he sees Norman Osborn.
-As the Thunderbolts return to the Cube on Zeus, their pilots informs that there is an important message from Osborn, Displayed holographically, Osborn informs the Thunderbolts that there is an important assignment he needs them to do in Broxton, Oklahoma, but does not disclose the details.
-Upon seeing Osborns' face, "Scourge's" programming kicks him and attempts to shoot.
+Osborn later places Grizzly on the Thunderbolts team at the time they fight the Agents of Atlas.
+The fight between the Thunderbolts and the Agents of Atlas rages on as the deadly chemicals cause both teams to retreat.
+During the battle, Scourge is brainwashed into shooting when he sees Norman Osborn.
+As the Thunderbolts return to the Cube on Zeus, their pilot informs them that there is an important message from Osborn.
+Displayed holographically, Osborn informs the Thunderbolts that there is an important assignment he needs them to do in Broxton, Oklahoma, but does not disclose the details.
+Upon seeing Osborn's face, "Scourge's" programming kicks him and attempts to shoot.
 The bullet goes right through the hologram and hits Headsman right in the head, horrifying his teammates.

-During the Siege storyline, Norman Osborn sends his Thunderbolts to infiltrate Asgard and steal a weapon from the Asgardian armory that will turn the tide in his favor.
+During the Siege storyline, Osborn sends his Thunderbolts to infiltrate Asgard and steal a weapon from the Asgardian armory that will turn the tide in his favor.

 The weapon that the Thunderbolts stole from the Asgardian armory was actually Odin's spear.
 They were stopped by the Mighty Avengers but not before Scourge used the spear to sever U.S. Agent's left limbs.
 Most of the team is apprehended by authorities while Paladin and Ant-Man escape.